shivabioinformatics/metagenomic-pipeline/README.md

 The {} placeholder is replaced with numbers from seq 60 (e.g., 1_R1P.fastq, 2_R1P.fastq).
 4. -o: Specifies output directories named {sample_number}_Megahit_out for each dataset.

-This command needs to be run on screen since it can takes couple days its a huge datasets: 1.5 TB
+This command needs to be run on screen since it can take couple days its a huge dataset: 1.5 TB

 ---